TheresaLui/SelfHelpContent_v2/articles/advisorrecommendation.documentdbdatabaseaccounts/cosmosdbupgradeoutdatedsdk-public.md

     },
     "serviceTreeId": "724c33bf-1ab8-4691-adb1-0e61932919c2"
   },
-  "version": 0.3,
+  "version": 0.4,
-  "learnMoreLink": "{recommendedActionLearnMore}",
+  "learnMoreLink": "",
-  "description": "Upgrade your outdated Azure Cosmos DB {language} SDK to the latest version", "longDescription": "Your Azure Cosmos DB account is using an outdated version of the {language} SDK.
-We recommend upgrading to the latest version for the latest fixes, performance improvements, and new feature capabilities.", "potentialBenefits": "Improved reliability, performance, and new feature capabilities", "displayLabel": "Upgrade your outdated Azure Cosmos DB {language} SDK to the latest version", "supportedSDKLanguages": [".NET", ".NET Core", "Sync Java", "Async Java", "Java", "Node.js", "Python"], "dataSourceMetadata": {
+  "description": "Upgrade your outdated Azure Cosmos DB SDK to the latest version", "longDescription": "Your Azure Cosmos DB account is using an outdated version of the SDK.
+We recommend upgrading to the latest version for the latest fixes, performance improvements, and new feature capabilities.", "potentialBenefits": "Improved reliability, performance, and new feature capabilities", "displayLabel": "Upgrade your outdated Azure Cosmos DB SDK to the latest version", "supportedSDKLanguages": [".NET", ".NET Core", "Sync Java", "Async Java", "Java", "Node.js", "Python"], "dataSourceMetadata": {
     "dataSource": "Kusto",